 - 2 teaspoons sesame oil

-- 1/2 teaspoon red pepper flakes, plus more for garnish, if desired
+- 1/4 to 1/2 teaspoon red pepper flakes, plus more for garnish, if desired

 - 1 teaspoon orange zest, plus more for garnish, if desired

-- 2 tablespoon cornstarch
+- 2 tablespoons cornstarch

-- 3 tablespoon cold water
+- 3 tablespoons cold water

 - 1 bunch green onions, sliced, with some reserved for garnish